At last, you are about to put all you’ve learned into practice.

 If you are renting space in a gym and working as an independent personal trainer, you would first need to find out if you fall within the cover provided by that gym’s specific insurance or if you need to get your own.

-And I cannot stress enough that it’s so important to have the right coverage, although if you have to sort this out yourself, it can be a little daunting.
+And I cannot stress enough that having the right coverage is so important, although it can be a little daunting if you have to sort this out yourself.

 Don’t leave it, though.

-If you are a little confused as to what cover you need should the gym you work in not provide it, you can first approach the training organization where you received your certification.
+If you are a little confused about what cover you need should the gym you work in not provide it, you can approach the training organization where you received your certification.